eddieantonio/cmput296/lab-1.md

  - **fragment**

-The official [URI standard](https://tools.ietf.org/html/rfc3986#section-1.1.1) lists more components, but we'll only focus on these five components for now.
+The official [URI standard](https://tools.ietf.org/html/rfc3986#section-1.1.1) lists more components, but we'll focus on these five components for now.
 Only the **scheme** and the **host** are required components of a URL.